This text is translated into Russian by google automatic human level neural machine.

 Head of the Center for Japanese Studies of the Institute of Far Eastern Studies

-The negotiations between Japanese Foreign Ministers Tarot Kono and Russia Sergey Lavrov that took place last week in Moscow did not arouse much interest among the leading Japanese media.
-They were ignored even by the regional newspaper Hokkaido Shimbun.
-And this is despite the fact that, by virtue of its status, the newspaper is the most interested and knowledgeable publication on the part of the territorial problem in Russian-Japanese relations and closely monitors all the nuances and slightest movements in the positions of the parties on this issue.
-As you know, the problem is caused by Tokyo’s claims on the four islands of the southern Kuriles.
+The talks held in Moscow last week between Japanese Foreign Ministers Taro Kono and Russian Foreign Minister Sergei Lavrov did not arouse much interest in the leading Japanese media.
+Even the regional newspaper Hokkaido Shimbun ignored them.
+This is despite the fact that the newspaper, by virtue of its status, is the most interested and informed publication on the territorial problem in Russian-Japanese relations and carefully monitors all the nuances and slightest shifts in the positions of the parties on this problem.
+As you know, the problem is caused by Tokyo's claims to the four islands of the southern Kuriles.

-The low interest in Japan to the event is apparently due to the fact that the ministerial meeting took place just after the summit of their leaders - Japanese Prime Minister Shinzo Abe and Russian President Vladimir Putin on the fields of the APEC forum in the Vietnamese city of Da Nang.
+Japan's low interest in the event is apparently due to the fact that the meeting of ministers took place literally after the summit of their leaders - Japanese Prime Minister Shinzo Abe and Russian President Vladimir Putin on the sidelines of the APEC forum in the Vietnamese city of Da Nang.
 The results of the summit, which became known, however, shed little light on the prospects for resolving the notorious territorial dispute.

 The ministerial meeting itself, as expected, did not bring any sensations or breakthroughs.
-With a high degree of confidence, it was possible to assume that the discussion will deal with two topics most in demand in bilateral relations today: ongoing tensions on the Korean Peninsula and joint economic activities in the southern Kurils.
-They are in Japan called their northern territories.
-Putin and Abe agreed on this activity during the official visit of the Russian leader to Japan in December 2016.
+With a high degree of certainty, it could be assumed that it would focus on the two most demanded topics in bilateral relations today: unabated tensions on the Korean Peninsula and joint economic activity in the southern Kuriles.
+In Japan, they are called their northern territories.
+Putin and Abe agreed on these activities during the Russian leader's official visit to Japan in December 2016.

-In Japan, one of the few central media outlets that responded to the talks of the heads of foreign affairs agencies was the mouthpiece of Japanese business circles, the Nikkei newspaper.
-25 November newspaper published an article under the characteristic title "Japan and Russia are facing growing disagreement over North Korea."
-It notes that in the talks between Lavrov and Kono, Japan urged Russia to take further steps with regard to nuclear and missile developments in North Korea.
-However, in response, she received criticism for focusing on economic sanctions and the threat of military action initiated by the United States.
+In Japan, one of the few mainstream media outlets to respond to the talks of the foreign chiefs was the mouthpiece of the Japanese business community, the Nikkei newspaper.
+On November 25, the newspaper ran an article under the characteristic headline "Japan and Russia Face Growing Divide Over North Korea."
+It notes that in the negotiations between Lavrov and Kono, Japan pushed Russia to take further steps regarding North Korea's nuclear and missile development.
+However, she received criticism in response for the emphasis on economic sanctions and the threat of military action initiated by the United States.

-As the newspaper writes, Japan's Foreign Minister Taro Kono told his Russian partner Sergei Lavrov that Russia can play an exceptionally large role in North Korea.
-This was said with the aim of securing cooperation on the part of Russia in such a sphere as the full implementation of UN sanctions against the hermit state.
+According to the newspaper, Japanese Foreign Minister Taro Kono told his Russian partner Sergei Lavrov that Russia can play an exceptionally large role in North Korea.
+This was said in order to secure cooperation from Russia in such an area as the full implementation of UN sanctions against the hermit state.

-Lavrov, for his part, expressed concern about Japan's missile defense system, including a plan to acquire the US-designed Aegis Eshor ground-based system.
-In response, Kono stressed that this missile defense is aimed at protecting against attacks from North Korea and does not pose a threat to Russia.
+Lavrov, for his part, expressed concern over Japan's missile defense, including a plan to acquire the US-developed ground-based Aegis Ashore system.
+In response, Kono stressed that this missile defense system is aimed at protecting against attacks from North Korea and does not pose a threat to Russia.

-Later at a press conference, the business publication reports, Lavrov said that the military scenario against North Korea would have catastrophic consequences.
-Russia stands for solving the problem through dialogue and calls into question the Japanese-American pressure in favor of imposing an oil embargo and more stringent economic sanctions.
+Later at a press conference, according to a business publication, Lavrov said a military scenario against North Korea would be disastrous.
+Russia favors a solution to the problem through dialogue and calls into question the Japanese-American pressure in favor of an oil embargo and tougher economic sanctions.

 Kono and Lavrov also discussed a plan for joint economic activities in the disputed territories.
 Here, countries have focused on five sectors, including tourism.
-It is curious to note that the Nikkei submits, as already decided, the fact that Russia and Japan will create a special system for joint management in the southern Kuril Islands, which does not undermine the legal positions of the parties on the islands controlled by the terminology of the newspaper.
-Lavrov and Kono agreed to hold talks at the level of department directors in December of this year, and deputy ministers in January or February.
-In addition, the newspaper informs that at a meeting in Moscow the ministers agreed to advance preparations for the summit in Russia in May of the following year, Japanese Prime Minister Shinzo Abe and Russian President Vladimir Putin.
+It is curious to note that the Nikkei presents as already resolved the fact that Russia and Japan will create a special system for joint management in the southern Kuriles, which does not undermine the legal positions of the parties on the islands controlled by Russia, according to the newspaper's terminology.
+Lavrov and Kono agreed to negotiate at the level of department directors in December this year, and deputy ministers in January or February.
+In addition, the newspaper announces that at a meeting in Moscow, the ministers agreed to advance preparations for the summit in Russia next May, Japanese Prime Minister Shinzo Abe and Russian President Vladimir Putin.
 Kono also suggested that Lavrov visit Japan before the proposed summit.

-In addition to negotiations with Lavrov, Kono took part in the next meeting of the Russian-Japanese intergovernmental commission on trade and economic issues, of which he is co-chairman.
-The Minister discussed with his Russian counterpart, First Deputy Prime Minister Igor Shuvalov, a plan for economic cooperation proposed by Shinzo Abe last year, consisting of eight points, including energy, medicine and other areas.
-In the same place, Kono called on Russia to lift restrictions on imports from Japan of industrial and food products imposed after the accident at the Fukushima nuclear power plant in March 2011.
+In addition to negotiations with Lavrov, Kono took part in a regular meeting of the Russian-Japanese intergovernmental commission on trade and economic issues, of which he is the co-chairman.
+At the meeting, the minister discussed with his Russian counterpart, First Deputy Prime Minister Igor Shuvalov, the economic cooperation plan proposed last year by Shinzo Abe, consisting of eight points, including energy, medicine and other areas.
+In the same place, Kono called on Russia to lift restrictions on imports from Japan of industrial and food products, imposed after the accident at the Fukushima nuclear power plant in March 2011.

-Finally, the Nikkei reminds readers that the grandfather of the current Japanese Foreign Minister Ichiro Kono was one of the main diplomatic negotiators at the conclusion of a joint Soviet-Japanese declaration in 1956, and his father, Yohei Kono, was also He was the founder on the Japanese side of the above-mentioned intergovernmental commission.
+Finally, Nikkei reminds readers that the grandfather of the current Minister of Foreign Affairs of Japan, Ichiro Kono, was one of the main diplomatic negotiators at the conclusion of the joint Soviet-Japanese declaration in 1956, and his father, Yohei Kono, when he was also the Minister of Foreign Affairs of Japan was the founder from the Japanese side of the above-mentioned intergovernmental commission.
 Thus, Taro Kono, with his current trip to Moscow, continued the family tradition of developing relations with Russia, the economic newspaper concludes.

-The right-wing conservative newspaper Sankey Shimbun, in the title of its article, also makes the thesis that during the negotiations between Lavrov and Kono there was a ditch between their positions with regard to North Korea.
-The newspaper, in particular, highlights the point that, to Kono's remark that the antimissile system deployed in Japan does not pose a threat to Russia, Lavrov expressed confidence that the United States would not transfer control of this system to Japan.
+The right-wing conservative newspaper "Sankei Shimbun" in the headline of its article also makes the thesis that during the negotiations between Lavrov and Kono, a moat was formed between their positions on North Korea.
+The newspaper, in particular, highlights the moment that in response to Kono's remark that the anti-missile system deployed in Japan does not pose a threat to Russia, Lavrov expressed his conviction that the United States would not transfer control of this system to Japan.

-The agency mentions the fact that at the beginning of this year, Japanese Prime Minister Shinzo Abe expressed hope for a breakthrough in the territorial dispute between Tokyo and Moscow, but now these prospects have faded.
-In support of his forecast, Reuters quoted Lavrov and Kono as saying that they had made progress with regard to measures to accelerate Russian-Japanese economic cooperation on the islands, but did not provide any details regarding the resolution of the key issue of the dispute - who possesses sovereignty over the islands.
+The agency mentions the fact that earlier this year, Japanese Prime Minister Shinzo Abe expressed hope for a breakthrough in Tokyo's territorial dispute with Moscow, but now those prospects have dimmed.
+In support of their prediction, Reuters quoted Lavrov and Kono as saying that they had made progress on measures to speed up Russian-Japanese economic cooperation on the islands, but did not provide any details on how to resolve the key issue of the dispute - who has sovereignty over the islands.

-As for the 13 session of the Russian-Japanese intergovernmental commission on trade and economic cooperation, it did not cause any feedback from the Japanese media.
-And it's not at all in the unlucky room of the event.
-The lack of reaction can serve as evidence that Russia is not among the priority economic partners of Japan - the third economic power of the world and the second in Asia.
+As for the 13th meeting of the Russian-Japanese intergovernmental commission on trade and economic cooperation, it did not evoke any response from the Japanese media.
+And it's not at all about the unlucky number of the event.
+The lack of reaction can serve as evidence that Russia is not among the priority economic partners of Japan - the third economic power in the world and the second in Asia.

-In fact, according to the Federal Customs Service, in 2016, the volume of Russian-Japanese trade amounted to only $ 16,1 billion, although only three years ago it exceeded $ 30 billion. (its share in the total trade turnover of Japan is a meager 15%).
-Japan is also not a leader in our foreign trade - it takes only 1,6-th place among the foreign trade contractors of Russia (7%).
+Indeed, according to the Federal Customs Service, in 2016 the volume of Russian-Japanese trade amounted to only $ 16,1 billion, although some three years ago it exceeded $ 30 billion.
+Among the foreign trade partners of our Far Eastern neighbor, our country occupies only 15th place (its share in Japan's total trade is scanty 1,6%).
+Japan is also not a leader in our foreign trade - it takes only 7th place among the foreign trade counterparties of Russia (3.4%).

-In 2015, the volume of accumulated direct investment from Japan to Russia decreased to $ 1,3 billion (15 place among investing countries) compared to 2012 in the year when they were equal to 2.7 billion.
-The decrease in half of this indicator can be explained not only by the deterioration of the investment climate in our the country, but also the influence of Western sanctions, which include Japan, despite its position in the East.
-Russia accounts for microscopic 0,3% in the total foreign investment of the Land of the Rising Sun.
-By the way, Russian investments in neighboring Japan tend to zero on the paradoxical background of the annual export of tens of billions of dollars from our country.
+In 2015, the volume of accumulated direct investments from Japan in Russia decreased to $ 1,3 billion (15th place among the investing countries) compared to 2012, when they were equal to $ 2.7 billion.
+The halving of this indicator can be explained not only by the deterioration of the investment climate in our country, but also the influence of sanctions from Western countries, to which Japan belongs, despite its location in the East.
+Russia accounts for microscopic 0,3% of the total foreign investment of the Land of the Rising Sun.
+By the way, Russian investments in neighboring Japan are tending to zero against the paradoxical background of the annual export of tens of billions of dollars from our country.

-So far, significant economic projects are not visible in the package of documents worth $ 2,5 billion, which were signed in Tokyo last December during the visit of the Russian president to Japan.
-One should not count, due to the insignificance of its scale, that so the expected joint management in the southern Kuril Islands “will make the weather” in the trade and economic relations of the two countries.
+So far, no significant economic projects are visible in that package of documents worth $ 2,5 billion, which were signed in Tokyo last December during the Russian president's visit to Japan.
+Due to the insignificance of its scale, one should not expect that the expected joint management in the southern Kuriles will "make the weather" in the trade and economic relations between the two countries.
 For Tokyo, it has more political than economic significance.

-For his part, Taro Kono noted that during the meeting the problems of development of the Far East were touched upon, which, according to the minister, has great potential.
-"We can develop Russian-Japanese cooperation in this region in such areas as agriculture, forestry, fisheries, establish infrastructure for creating an export base in the Far East, and establish conditions for the development of investments," the minister said.
+For his part, Taro Kono noted that during the meeting, the problems of the development of the Far East, which, according to the minister, have great potential, were touched upon.
+“It is possible to develop Russian-Japanese cooperation in this region in such areas as agriculture, forestry, fisheries, to establish infrastructure to create an export base in the Far East, to establish conditions for the development of investments,” the minister said.

-In a word, as in the previous decades, we will have more than one year of listening to the dialogue about the huge untapped potential of trade and economic cooperation between Russia and Japan.
-But both sides argue that it should pave the way to solving the territorial problem and, ultimately, the signing of a peace treaty between the two countries.
+In a word, as in previous decades, we will listen to the dialogue about the enormous unrealized potential of trade and economic cooperation between Russia and Japan for many years to come.
+But both sides argue that it should pave the way for the solution of the territorial problem and, ultimately, the signing of a peace treaty between the two countries.